gshivani/modulesync_configs/README.md

 ModuleSync Configs
 ==================

-This repository contains default configuration for [modulesync](http://github.com/puppetlabs/modulesync) for the Puppet Labs puppet modules.
-Changes to this repository should be synced with modulesync across all of the Puppet Labs modules.
-It can also be used as an example for creating default configuration for other community modules.
+This repository is a modified version of [modulesync](http://github.com/puppetlabs/modulesync) that suits the needs of nToggle.
+It contains default configuration for the nToggle modules.
+Changes to this repository should be synced with modulesync across all of the nToggle modules.

 A full description of ModuleSync can be found in [ModuleSync's README](https://github.com/puppetlabs/modulesync).
-This README describes how the templates are rendered in the Puppet Labs configuration.
+This README describes how the templates are rendered in the nToggle configuration.

 Configuring ModuleSync
 ----------------------